Extend your filing deadline: Forms 7004 & 4868 are now available for business and personal tax extensions. File an extension now

 In place of paying taxes, S-corporations need to file a business income tax return called 1120-S which is used to report all the income, gains, losses, deductions, and credits to the IRS.
 The deadline for filing this form is on March 15.
 But sometimes, businesses can miss the deadline due to a number of reasons like organizational changes, incomplete records, K1s not being ready, etc.

 If your corporation needs more time to file the return, you can always e-file 7004 for Form 1120-S instantly to get an automatic extension.
-This will give you 6 extra months to file, and it also helps you prevent paying costly late filing penalties and stay compliant with all 1120-S extension filing requirements.
+This gives you 6 extra months to file and helps reduce the risk of late-filing penalties. and stay compliant with all 1120-S extension filing requirements.

 There is one thing to keep in mind though.
 Form 7004 extends the deadline for filing returns, not for delaying tax payments.
-You still must pay estimated tax must by the original due date (if any).
+You still must pay any tax due by the original due date, if applicable.

 Tip: When filing 7004 for S-corporations to extend 1120-S filing, use Code 25 in Part I of the form.